Guides

 It is possible to easily and quickly edit a Flow's Input and Output.
 To do that, follow the steps below.

-1. Navigate to the left sidebar with Flows, click the Options button in the right upper corner and click Edit.
+1. Navigate to the left sidebar with Flows, click the Options button in the upper-right corner, and click Edit.

 Optional output fields

 It is possible to add optional output fields to the Flow.
-These optional output fields can be selected from the list of the preconfigured Flow outputs.
-However, if the output value is not provided, the Flow will still continue.
+These optional output fields can be selected from the list of preconfigured Flow outputs.
+However, if the output value is not provided, the Flow will continue regardless.

 To configure optional output fields, proceed as follows:

-1. Navigate to the left sidebar with Flows, click the Options button in the right upper corner, click Edit and add multiple output fields.
+1. Navigate to the Flows section in the left sidebar, click the Options button in the right upper corner, click Edit, and add multiple output fields.

 2. Place the Flow onto the canvas, click the Settings button in the right upper corner, and click the toggle button to select optional output fields.
 Note that you should have at least one non-optional output.